-You’re meant to depart for your honeymoon the morning after the wedding, right?
-Well, that’s certainly the tradition, but when you pair weeks of anticipation with a 14-hour event and plenty of champagne, there’s only one thing you’re bound to feel like doing the following day (it isn’t dealing with airport security…).
+Your honeymoon should start straight after the wedding, right?
+That’s certainly the tradition.
+But when you pair months of anticipation with an all-day event and many bottles of champagne, there’s only one thing you’re bound to feel like doing the next day (and it isn’t dealing with airport security).

-It’s tempting to splurge on a luxurious 5-star getaway all in the name of romance, but where’s the fun in spending only three days in that amazing $2,000 per night overwater bungalow?
-Avoid feeling like your honeymoon is over before it begins by choosing a location you can afford to visit for at least a week.
-If a long-haul flight is involved, ten days to two weeks will give you and your partner enough time to adjust to the time zone and soak up the experience before returning home.
+It’s tempting to splurge on all the trimmings in the name of romance, but where’s the fun in spending only a handful of days in that overwater bungalow you just crossed an ocean to get to?
+Choose a location you can afford to visit for at least a week to avoid feeling like your honeymoon is over before it’s begun!
+If a long-haul flight is involved, you’ll want at least two weeks to adjust to the time zone and enjoy your piece of paradise before returning home.

-Post wedding illness is more common than we think.
-The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding!
-If you eat, sleep and exercise well prior to the day, you reduce the risk of post wedding burnout which can lead to holiday sickness.
-Building some flexibility into your itinerary will also allow time not only for relaxation but recovery if you need it.
+Post-wedding burnout is more common than you’d think!
+The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding.
+Good food, regular exercise and plenty of sleep in the lead up to the big day will reduce the risk of holiday sickness.
+Slowing down your travel plans will also allow recovery time if you need it.

-Finally, it’s a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters to upset stomachs.
-Even if you don’t end up needing any of it, it’s great knowing that you won’t have to spend any precious honeymoon time at the local chemist or doctor!
+It’s a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters, to upset stomachs.
+Even if you don’t end up needing any of it, it’s a relief to know you won’t have to spend any precious honeymoon time at the doctor.
+Let’s book adventures, not appointments!